 P1, P2 and P3 - Piqué

-The cut is the largest influence on a diamond’s sparkle.
-The diamond’s cut is based on three grades – proportions, symmetry and polish – which all have an impact on how your diamond dazzles.
+The cut has the largest influence on a diamond’s sparkle.
+There are three grades to be considered: proportions, symmetry and polish.
 Each grade is evaluated separately and given one of four results:

-Diamonds can be cut in many ways, for example to maximise carat weight or minimise internal characteristics (see clarity), which is great of course.
-However, if it is not cut properly, it will lack sparkle and have a lower result on the scale… and logically: less value.
+Diamonds can be cut in many ways, for example to maximize carat weight or minimize internal characteristics (see clarity), which is great of course.
+However, if it is not cut properly, your diamond will lack sparkle and have a lower result on the scale… and logically: less value.